cincheo/sh3do-getting-started/README.md

 - Start a local web server running on 8000 (for instance with Python 2: ``python -m SimpleHTTPServer``)
 - Test by opening ``http://localhost:8000/demos/demo0.html`` in a browser, to open a defautl sh3d file

-For security reasons, the demo server will only work when accessed from a site that is running on localhost:8000.
+> :warning: For security reasons, the demo server will only work when accessed from a site that is running on localhost:8000.
 In order to run the examples from another origin (for instance, your own domain, then you need a retailer API key and you need to contact us for getting one).

 You can also try out the other demos in the demos directory (also available through https://www.sweethome3d.online).
 Here is the list of all available demos.

-- [demos/demo0.html]: opens a default simple plan, demonstrating various capabilities of SH3DO to edit and visualize (3D) plans.
+- demos/demo0.html: opens a default simple plan, demonstrating various capabilities of SH3DO to edit and visualize (3D) plans.
-- [demos/demo1.html]: opens a full editor for a home.
+- demos/demo1.html: opens a full editor for a home.
-- [demos/demo2.html]: opens a 3D real-time interactive showroom visit.
+- demos/demo2.html: opens a 3D real-time interactive showroom visit.
-- [demos/demo3.html]: opens a 3D real-time museum-like interactive visit.
+- demos/demo3.html: opens a 3D real-time museum-like interactive visit.
-- [demos/demo4.html]: opens a 2D floor planing map of a hotel (located in the French Alps).
+- demos/demo4.html: opens a 2D floor planing map of a hotel (located in the French Alps).
-- [demos/demo5.html]: opens a 2D/3D outdoor landscaping editor.
+- demos/demo5.html: opens a 2D/3D outdoor landscaping editor.
-- [demos/demo§.html]: opens a empty plan editor with the ability to download the images of the plans.
+- demos/demo§.html: opens a empty plan editor with the ability to download the images of the plans.

 ## Documentation